osaraivamatheus/introduction_to_ml/README.md

 ## Modelling

-Since the EDA it's already made, it is possible to choose the possible models to modelling the data.
+Since the EDA it's already made, it is possible to choose the models for data.
 In this exemple, the main task is to predict if a passenger survived or not, i.e., a binary classification problem. **A very useful tip: always start with the simpliest model.** Candidate models are:

 - Logistic regression
 - Naive Bayes classification